Coxeter quiver representations in fusion categories and Gabriel's theorem: Unfolding and Gabriel's classification for Coxeter quivers

 As such, the square in \eqref{eqn: comm square for unfold fullness} commutes if and only if $(\tilde{f}_j)_C \circ (\tilde{V}_\alpha)_{B,C} = (\tilde{W}_\alpha)_{B,C} \circ (\nPi_{n-3} \otimes (\tilde{f}_i)_B)$ for each pair of simples $B,C$ with $(B,i) \xra{\beta} (C,j)$ an arrow in $\ufld(\alpha)$, which amounts to asking for commutativity of the following square

 The commutativity of the above square is a direct consequence of the commutativity of the following square:

 which is given to us by the fact that $g$ is a morphism of representations of $\check{Q}$.
-This completes the proof that $f$ is morphism of representation of $Q$, which shows that $\cU$ is full.
+This completes the proof that $f$ is morphism of representations of $Q$, which shows that $\cU$ is full.

 Finally the exactness of $\cU$ follows directly from the semi-simplicity of both $\cC(Q)$ and $\vec_{\bbC}$. \end{proof}